ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 block types - banners - headers - footers etc

-## Blocks
-  Blocks make up a distinct section of an interface.
-Functionally independent, __a block can NOT be nested within another block__.
-They can, however, consist of components.
-For the most part, they stack on top of each other as each block occupies its own row.
-RDS layouts are subdivided into blocks, some of them containing components.

   ### building blocks

   Designing them - question - do i need a new block there are lots - what ux problem is it trying to solve